-In the video: Post-fire debris flow in Cochiti Canyon, New Mexico
+In the video: Post-fire debris flow in Cochiti Canyon, New Mexico.
+Video courtesy of NMStevePearce.

 In an interview with Science Friday, fire expert Jen Pierce said “fire-related debris flows are these slurries of rocks and soil and ash and charcoal, which are produced following large stand-replacing fires.”

 Jen Pierce is an associate professor of geoscience at Boise State University in Boise, Idaho.

 Mike Pellant is a coordinator for the Great Basin Restoration Initiative at the Bureau of Land Management in Boise, Idaho.